Abigail St. Jean '21 | English and Spanish major

 What additional experiences helped prepare you for post-graduate life?

 I was involved in various organizations throughout campus.
 Freshman year, I had the opportunity to do service learning with English for New Americans in downtown Manchester, where students from campus tutored local immigrants in the English language.
-Service learning was a part of a class requirement, but I absolutely loved being involved with our local community.
-Sophomore year, I continued to be involved on campus and I participated in Spring Break Alternative and Road for Hope with Campus Ministry.
+Service learning was a part of a class requirement, but I absolutely loved being involved with the local community.
+Sophomore year, I continued to be involved on campus, and I participated in Spring Break Alternative and Road for Hope with Campus Ministry.
 Both of these experiences changed my whole perspective on what it means to be Anselmian.
 I also worked in the Academic Resource Center (ARC) as a writing assistant and Spanish tutor from sophomore to senior year.
 Lastly, I became a member of the Saint Elizabeth Seton Society my junior year and continued my involvement throughout my senior year.

 My favorite thing to do on campus was to be outside.
 This varied from hammocking in trees, chasing sunsets, hanging out on the quad, or taking walks.